-The shop is a vital resource for the village, especially as it is fairly central.
+The shop is viewed as a vital resource for the village.
 There is a substantial percentage of the population who are elderly and unable to get to shops outside the village easily.
-Unfortunately, due to a couple of targeted attacks, the shopkeeper decided to close the Post Office facility last year.
-The shop is part of a house which is owned by the shopkeeper who lives on-site.
-Many villagers have expressed requests for a larger store in the village.
-This request is further reinforced by the survey results of Stanton-under-Bardon residents.
 When asked to prioritise developments likely to improve village life some 24% requested additional shops or improving the local shop, with a further 18% requesting a local post office.
+Following the retirement of the previous shopkeeper, new owners have redeveloped the site.
+However, the Post Office are unwilling to open a post office in the village, and the mobile service has ceased.